flightlex/PlistAPI/README.md

 }
 ```

-By **NOT** providing the type in the generic of `Serialize()`, the serialization will be UNsegnifically slower, but anyways it will! *(because of reflection manipulations to obtain the type from the object instance)*
+By **NOT** providing the type in the generic of `Serialize()`, the serialization will be slightly slower, but anyways it will! *(because of reflection manipulations to obtain the type from the object instance)*

 ## Invalid Data Handling
 You can use `PlistInvalidDataHandlingType` to handle invalid data, example: